Last Updated on

 27. Extra Bedding And Cold Weather Sleeping Bags

 If the power is out for any length of time, especially in the winter months, bundle up at night under several layers of warm blankets or invest in cold weather sleeping bags.
 If you’re on a budget, you may find some cheap blankets at a second hand store or thrift shop.
 Cold weather sleeping bags like this U.S. Military Goretex Modular Sleeping Bag System may be the best step though.
 These sleeping bags are rated for cold temperatures and can be stored in a stuff sack and carried with you in an evacuation.Staying warm on a cold night is never truly appreciated until you spend 10 hours shivering in a sleeping bag not rated for the sudden drop in temperature that just took place the night before.
+Alternatively, if you want something lightweight, we have an article about the best ultralight sleeping bags right here.

 28. Clothing For The Weather